 Our Solution: Over the past few years, Utah’s Hogle Zoo and partners have worked tirelessly with Churchill’s Polar Bear Task Force to develop an early detection system for approaching wildlife.
 This system was first tested on bears at Alaska Zoo to determine how polar bears would appear on the radar screen.
 Then, in October 2019, a Utah-manufactured, military grade radar was installed on the rooftop of Churchill’s community center.
 This detection radar, paired with several high-quality cameras, provides residents of Churchill with long-distance warning signals 24 hours a day.
 It is hoped that, eventually, this detection system can be used to deter polar bears from approaching human settlements, resulting in less human-wildlife conflict over time.

-As an Arctic Ambassador Centre (AAC), Utah’s Hogle Zoo is committed to reducing carbon emissions on both an institutional and communal level.
+As an Arctic Ambassador Centre (AAC), Utah’s Hogle Zoo (UHZ) is committed to reducing carbon emissions on both an institutional and communal level.
 We strive to combat climate change through action and education.
 The zoo is home to two young polar bears who serve as ambassadors for their species and are used to educate the public in an impactful way.

 The “Climate Alliance” is a group of like-minded organizations that are leading the effort to reduce CO2 in their communities.
 These institutions engage in online learning and train with experts, developing action plans to reduce the emission of greenhouse gases around them.